CescaNeri/DataMining-MachineLearning/data-mining/introduction/data-mining.md

 ## Data Mining Applications

 **Predictive Systems**

 Exploit some features to predict the unknown values of other features (classification and regression).

 **Descriptive Systems**

-Find user-readable patterns that can be understood by human users (clustering, association rules, sequential patter).
+Find user-readable patterns that can be understood by human users (clustering, association rules, sequential pattern).

 ## Classification - Definition